Chalwk/HALO-SCRIPT-PROJECTS/docs/vps_setup_guide.md

+# ⚠️ As of 29-08-2025, this guide made not work anymore due to Vultr's recent changes to their subscription plans.

 # VPS Setup Instructions

 This is a step-by-step tutorial that covers the installation of an Ubuntu VPS with Wine and a VNC server for remote connection.
 The hosting company used in this tutorial is [Vultr](https://www.vultr.com/).